 Feel free to adjust the recipe to your tastes.
 Add more sugar if you’d like, or eliminate it completely for a delicious sugar-free treat.

-Chunky or Smooth – How do you like your Applesauce?
+Chunky or Smooth – How do you like your Stovetop Applesauce?

 Applesauce So Versatile You Can Eat It At Every Meal

-Here’s a few ideas to serve and enjoy your tasty homemade applesauce:
+Here are a few ideas to serve and enjoy your tasty homemade Stovetop Applesauce:

 - Spooned over some oatmeal, topped with sliced almonds